grafana/xk6-dashboard/README.md

 The test run report can be exported to a responsive self-contained HTML file, which can be displayed even without an Internet connection.

->[!Warning]
-> You are currently looking at the documentation of the next version on the master branch, which does not correspond in all respects to the operation of the last release.
-Select the tag corresponding to the release for more precise documentation.
->
-> Major differences:
-> - The output name has changed, in previous versions it was `dashboard`, from the next version it will be `web-dashboard`.
-The documentation already reflects this.
-> - Screenshots may differ.

 **Screenshots**

 *Overview*